ICJIA/icjia-accessibility-portal/content/faqs.md

 2. **Check the version** — Ensure it covers the exact product and version you're purchasing
 3. **Look for "Supports"** — Products with many "Partially Supports" or "Does Not Support" ratings may require accessible alternatives
 4. **Ask about remediation** — If issues exist, ask the vendor for a remediation timeline
-5. **Include in contracts** — Require WCAG 2.1 AA compliance and ongoing accessibility support
+5. **Include in contracts** — Require WCAG 2.1 Level AA compliance and ongoing accessibility support

 **Where to find VPATs:**